alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

 - Commented out debug information for extra stability
 - Check Temperatures are reading correctly before starting the heater
 - Added LED heartbeat (normal speed for no changes, slow for low temp - turned on, fast for high temp - turned off)
+- Changed behaviour to default thermostat mode on at start.